intersystems-community/vscode-objectscript/docs/Configuration.md

 # Configuration

-VS Code settings enable you to customize various aspects of its function.
+VS Code settings enable you to customize various aspects of its behavior.
 The InterSystems extensions provide settings used to configure VS Code for ObjectScript development.

 {: #code-configuration-basic}